Frequently Asked Questions

 What if my preceptor needs to take a break?

-If the preceptor takes a break of up to two weeks, supervision of the training can be delegated to another pharmacist or pharmacy technician (Note: pharmacy technicians can only supervise pharmacy technician applicants.)
+If the preceptor takes a break of up to two weeks, supervision of the training can be delegated to another pharmacist or pharmacy technician.
 This supervisor does not need to be a trained preceptor.
 For breaks longer than two weeks, the training should either be put on hold or supervision should be transferred to another trained preceptor.
 Preceptors who require breaks longer than two weeks should email firstname.lastname@example.org to notify us of the start and end dates of, and the reason for the intended break.

 What should I do if I would like to change my preceptor during my training?